×

 Eligibility

 NTT faculty at the Associate or full Professor ranks with teaching or course development responsibilities (i.e., associate and full teaching professors and associate and full clinical professors with responsibilities related to overseeing students and developing curriculum) and six or more years of full-time service (or twelve 16-week semesters) at UMSL in a full-time teaching role.
-An applicant’s assigned workload must include at least six assigned credit hours or the equivalent for the semester(s) to which the leave will be applied.
-Faculty can reapply for subsequent leaves six years (or twelve 16-week semesters after a prior teaching leave has concluded).
+An applicant’s assigned workload must include at least six assigned credit hours or the equivalent for the semester(s) to which the release will be applied.
+Faculty can reapply for subsequent leaves six years (or twelve 16-week semesters after a prior teaching release has concluded).

 Application Process